ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In most settings, wealth is treated as just another ability you use to overcome obstacles.
 Your ability is not an objective measure of the size of your fortune, but instead indicates how well you solve problems with money and resources.

-# 3. Character Creation

-The first step in creating your character is to come up with a concept that fits in with the genre of game that your GM intends to run.
-With that, you can assign abilities, ratings for those abilities, and if required flaws.

-In addition, you will want to give your character a name, and provide a physical description.
-We recommend focusing on three physical things about your PC that others would immediately notice, over anything more detailed.

-## 3.1 As-You-Go Method

-1. Concept
-The concept is a brief phrase, often just a couple of words, that tells the GM and other players what you do and how you act.
-When in doubt, start with a noun or phrase indicating your profession or area of expertise, and modify it with an adjective suggesting a dominant personality trait:

-* haughty priestess
-* hotshot lawyer
-* naïve warrior
-* noble samurai
-* remorseful assassin
-* sardonic ex-mercenary
-* slothful vampire

-2. Now provide your character with a name.
-3. If the series uses other keywords, such as those for culture or religion, you may one for free.
-4. When events in the story put you in a situation where you want to overcome an obstacle, make up an applicable ability on the spot.
-The first time you use an ability (including the two you start play with), assign an ability rating to it.
-This may be a breakout ability from a keyword.
-You are restricted to only one Sidekick.
-5. If you want, describe flaws.
-6. Once you have 12 abilities (including the two for character concept), and up to three flaws you are done creating your character.

-## 3.2 Assigning Ability Ratings

-You have now defined your abilities.
-These tell everyone what you can do.
-Now assign numbers to each ability, called ratings, which determine how well you can do these things.

- Assign a starting rating of 17 to the ability you find most important or defining.
-Although most players consider it wisest to assign this rating to their area of expertise, which is also often a keyword, you don’t have to do this.
-All other abilities start at a rating of 13.

-Now spend up to 20 points to boost any of your various ability ratings, including keywords.
-Each point spent increases a rating by 1 point.
-You can’t spend more than 10 points on any one ability.

-Some genre packs may require you to have additional keywords that reflect the setting.
-These additional keywords come from the 12 ability allowance, so in many genres you will have fewer wildcard abilities but better fit the setting.

-## 3.3 Keywords

-You may build your PC around one or more keywords.
-A keyword gives you a package deal: you get a number of abilities by selecting a pre-existing character concept, which the player then modifies.

-Keywords are best suited for use as the PC’s core area of expertise.

-In certain genres, you may require multiple keywords: for example, one for area of expertise, another for species or culture, and perhaps a third for religious af liation.

-Here are two ways to handle keywords.
-If in doubt, choose Umbrella.

-**Keywords as Packages**: Treat keywords simply as shorthand for a package of abilities.
-These can be boosted together during character creation, but are too unrelated to increase together during a game.
-You are still free to use the keyword as an ability, and in fact may prefer to write only the specific abilities they’ve improved on their character sheet.

-**Keywords as an Umbrella**: Treat keywords both as raisable abilities and as a collection of more specific abilities.
-This approach keeps the character sheet from getting too cluttered but encourages specialization.
-YOu write specialized abilities under the keyword, along with how much they've improved them:

-In some settings, an ability may be listed in more than one of a PC’s keywords.
-Choose only one to detail it under.

-we refer to specialized abilities under a keyword as break-out abilities.

-## 3.3 Flaws

-You may assign up to three flaws to their PC.
-Common flaws include:

-* Personality traits:surly, petty, compulsive.
-* Physical challenges:blindness, lameness, diabetes.
-* Social hurdles: outcast, ill-mannered, hated by United supporters.

-Flaws are assigned a rating equivalent to the your abilities.
-The first flaw is rated at the highest ability, the second shares the same rating as the second-highest ability, and the third equals the lowest ability.

-Certain keywords include flaws.
-Flaws gained through keywords do not count against the limit of three chosen  flaws.
-All flaws after the third are given the same rating as the third ability.
-You may designate flaws from keywords as your first or second-ranked flaw.
-When flaws manifest during play, your GM places you in a contest against them, and rolls their associated ability ratings as Resistances to the your efforts.
-This method applies to flaws that primarily present you with additional obstacles to overcome.

-Your GM may decide during play that certain flaws are better expressed as penalties to your attempts to overcome other resistances.
-Divide the value by 5 and round (a flaw of 19 imposes a –4 penalty).
-This is appropriate where the player specifies that your ability to solve problems drops under certain specific conditions.
-Examples might include:
-* Tongue-tied in large gatherings.
-* Lousy with a stick shift.
-* Can’t stand snakes.

-# 4. Optional Mechanics
+# Advanced Mechanics

-You can play QuestWorlds with just the core mechanics, and we recommed start with this simpler set of rules whilst your GM masters the less-familar ideas like story obstacles instead of task resolution, that make QuestWorlds different from traditional RPGs.
+You can play QuestWorlds with just the basic mechanics, and we recommend start with this simpler set of rules whilst your GM masters the less-familiar ideas like story obstacles instead of task resolution, that make QuestWorlds different from traditional RPGs.

-The optional mechanics add detail to the core mechanics, which add detail, or generate in-game story developments, at the cost of more complexity.
+The Advanced mechanics add detail to the Basic mechanics, which add detail, or generate in-game story developments, at the cost of more complexity.

-## 4.1 Resolution Methods
+## 2.7 Resolution Methods

-An optional resolution method is available:
+An Advanced resolution method is available:

-### 4.1.1 Long Contest
+### 2.7.1 Long Contest

+An Advanced rule, Long Contests, lets you zoom-in to task-level contests to play out struggling with a series of tasks in order to overcome the obstacle, such as blow-by-blow exchanges with the king's champion in front of the tower where your father is held hostage, or exposing the lies of a witness in the court room to free a wrongly accused innocent man.

 Your GM should resolve most conflicts using the simple contest rules.
-However, every so often, the GM may want to stretch out a resolution, breaking it down into a series of actions.
+However, every so often, your GM may want to stretch out the resolution, breaking it down into a series of actions.
 Your GM should do this when they want to give you a chance to make your PC shine, by focusing in on how they handle themselves in a difficult situation, and giving them a chance to show their range of abilities.

 As a rule of thumb, if you want resolution that moves closer to the task level, a long contest may be appropriate.

 A sequence of die rolls, between one or more PCs and one or more supporting characters, breaks the conflict resolution into a series of actions.

 A Long Contest trades speed for detail.
 For the flow of a story we recommend using simple contests as much as possible.
-If you come from other roleplaying games that have task based conteests, we recommend playing only using simple contests, until you have mastered the different approach of conflict based contests, before introducing Long Contests.
+If you come from other roleplaying games that have task based contests, we recommend playing only using simple contests, until you have mastered the different approach of conflict based contests, before introducing Long Contests.

 More details on Long Contests are available in their own section.

-## 4.2 Resistance Progression
+## 2.8 Resistance Progression

-Your GM may decide that resistance to your actions gets harder, as the campaign progesses.
+Your GM may decide that resistance to your actions gets harder, as the campaign progresses.
 This reflects the trope of the type of challenges you face getting tougher as you improve.

+### 2.8.1 Quick Progression

 In this case, after four sessions of play, your GM will increase base resistance by 1.
-After every subsequent four-session interval, it increases by another point.
+After every subsequent two-session interval, it increases by another point.

+### 2.8.2 Story Progression

-Your GM may also prefer a strategy that mimics a TV show more where the resistance does not increase during a season, allowing you to get more competent as the show progresses towards its climax, but in the next season the resistance goes up, to reflect the more challenging opposition in the new season.
+Your GM may also prefer a strategy that mimics a TV show more where the resistance does not increase during a season of the show, allowing our protagonists to get more competent as the show progresses towards its climax.
+In the next season though the resistance usually goes up, and the writers reflect this with more challenging opposition in the new season of the show.

-In that case your GM divides the sessions in the previous 'season' (usually defined as a series of sessions leading up to some big climax) by four and bumps the resistance by that amount, or some fraction of that amount.
+In that case your GM should bump the resistance by +3, +6 or +9 for the next campaign you play with the same characters.
+The size of the change should reflect the increase in your previous abilities in the last campaign.
+For example, if in the last season you increased your occupation keyword by +6, your GM may decide to increase the resistance by +3 or +6 to reflect the more challenging opposition in the new campaign.

+### 2.8.3 No Progression

 Your GM may also decide that the resistances do not get harder as the campaign progresses, reflecting the PCs ability to disregard minor challenges, and simply choose harder resistances to challenge the players.

-## 4.3 Degrees of Success
+## 2.9 Degrees of Success

 Often all you need to know to interpret the results of a resolution is whether you succeeded or failed.

 Sometimes, you’ll want to know how well you succeeded, or how badly you failed.
-This may be important in providing consequences or benefits, that drive futher story.
+This may be important in providing consequences or benefits, that drive further story.

 All of the resolution methods have an option to yield the degrees of success for the victor.
 The possible degrees of success, from least to greatest, are: marginal, minor, major, complete.
 Ties are also possible.